diegourban/mongodb-sandbox/README.md

 `sudo service mongod restart` - to restart mongodb

+`mongoimport --db test --collection alunos --file alunos.json` - to import the collection alunos to test db from alunos.json

 `mongoexport --db test --collection alunos --out alunos.json` - to export the collection alunos from test db to alunos.json file

 `mongo` - to connect to mongodb

 `show dbs` - show the databases

+`use test` - to use the test database

 `show collections` - show the collections